Learning how to let go of the hurt and pain.

-But with toxic people, they do not understand the wrongs they do because they do not have empathy.
-To them, hurting us is not anything to get to worked up about.
+But with, toxic people do not understand the wrongs they do because they do not have empathy.
+To them, hurting us is nothing to get too worked up about.

 And this is usually the number one reason why we get so worked up.

-We think to ourselves, “they hurt us and don’t even care.”
+We think, “they hurt us and don’t even care.”

-But it is THIS way of thinking that keeps us STUCK in the past.
+But this way of thinking keeps us STUCK in the past.

 It keeps us from healing and stops us from learning how to let go of the hurt.

-But by understanding that death is just around the corner and that I do not have an infinite amount of tomorrows ahead of me, I can refocus my thinking and thoughts on the things that matter.
+But by understanding that death is just around the corner and that I do not have an infinite amount of tomorrow ahead of me, I can refocus my thinking thoughts on the things that matter.